skunkwerks/swirl/CONTRIBUTE.md

 Testing
 -------

 The code of the project is tested.
 So when sending a pull request from your fork or when adding code as a contributor, please add appropriate tests.
-A good start is to have a lok into the [test dirctory](https://github.com/skunkwerks/swirl/tree/master/test).
+A good start is to have a look into the [test dirctory](https://github.com/skunkwerks/swirl/tree/master/test).

 Bug reports
 -----------